 Many Glacier is where the park starts showing off.
 The peaks rise straight from the lakes, the valleys feel tighter, and even shorter walks look cinematic.

-I rank it second, not because it’s less beautiful, but because it asks more of your day.
-The drive is part of the commitment, so I like it best once I’ve already settled into the park.
+It ranks second not because it’s less beautiful, but because it asks more of your day.
+The drive is part of the commitment, so it lands best once you’ve already settled into the park.
 For beginners, that trade works fine.
-You get huge reward without feeling like you must conquer a giant hike.
+You get a huge reward without feeling like you have to conquer a giant hike.
+With the new 339-space Swiftcurrent lot, parking is easier than it was during the 2024 and 2025 construction years, though it still fills early on summer weekends.

 If the map were a movie trailer, Many Glacier would get the closing shot.